 I am very proud and privileged to be the headteacher of this amazing school.
 Since joining the school in September 2017, I have been impressed by the wonderful students whose enthusiasm for learning is only equalled by their care and consideration for each other.
 They are polite, industrious, aspirational young people who constantly surprise and delight us with their ideas, creativity and achievements.
 The staff are superb professionals who create exciting, challenging and inspiring learning experiences to enable students to achieve high standards.
 This is all delivered within a framework of clear and high expectations.
 We are consistent, insistent and persistent in our endeavour to secure outstanding standards of behaviour, service, care, appearance and courtesy for all.
 We also have lots of fun!
 We are a happy school where everyone has the right to feel safe at all times.
 We deal with disagreements and issues in a solution-focussed, systematic, supportive and peaceful way, treating others as we wish to be treated.

-We aspire to being the best we can possibly be and to make a positive difference to our community and beyond.
+We aspire to living our values, being the best we can possibly be and to making a positive difference to our community and beyond.
 We hope that you will join us on our exciting journey.

 Holywell School was built in stages and opened on 1st September, 1973 as a Church of England Middle School in the Diocese of St Albans.
 Church of England Schools have a long, historic tradition and were originally set up to provide education for the poor of the parish.
 Holywell serves the parishes of Cranfield and Wootton and has representatives from the Parochial Church Councils of Cranfield and Wootton on the Governing Body of the school.
 The first Headteacher was Mr Morgan.

 The school was named after the actual Holy Well – a sacred spring – which is to be found in Marston Thrift.
 Marston Thrift is a magnificent 140 acre wood on the West Bedfordshire Ridge below the village of Cranfield.